 Data privacy is discussed regularly at each Governing Body meeting and regularly reviewed by senior leaders within school.

-Westhoughton High School’s named Data Protection Officer (DPO) is Ann Butler (School Business Manager) and the DPO Link Governor is Andrew Brown.
+Westhoughton High School’s named Data Protection Officer (DPO) is Gillian Bailey (School Business Manager) and the DPO Link Governor is Andrew Brown.

 Data Mapping and Data Asset Register